 In the training and connected phases, there are never more than 30 samples left unprocessed in the buffers, which is very small relative to the size of the buffer (512 samples).
-The DPC version has the same behavior with respect to the number of unprocessed samples.
+The DPC version has approximately the same number of unprocessed samples.